0xauth/0xAuth/README.md

 0xAuth supports any type of blockchain and address (and any public/private key schema).

-The first implementation (Node/JS) will support initally Tron, after Ethereum, and later Tezos and many other chains.
+The first implementation (Node/JS, see below) supports Ethereum and Tron.
+Other chains will be added soon.

 Examples of accepted address fields are:
 ```